Black Friday beauty deals have arrived – these are the best offers to shop

 This exfoliant is an international bestseller as well as a viral TikTok favourite.
 Made specifically with combination and oily skin in mind, the formula is a fast-absorbing liquid that aims to remove built-up dead skin cells and fights blackheads for an ultimately clearer and glowier complexion.
 In our full review, our tester praised the skincare saviour saying “after a few weeks of use, we really began to see a difference in the appearance of our skin, with stubborn pores starting to fade and a reduction in breakouts and blackheads”.

-ghd gold styler professional hair straighteners: Was £149, now £111.70, Amazon.co.uk
+Ghd gold styler professional hair straighteners: Was £149, now £111.70, Amazon.co.uk

 These straighteners do exactly what they say on the tin: give you a good hair day.
 The two heat sensors across each plate ensure better and more even temperature control, which is better for your ‘do, and the sleek design and round barrel means there’s no snagging with these.
 Heating up in only 25 seconds, you’ll never be worried about being late to the party again, and with an automatic sleep mode after 30 minutes of non-use, you won’t have to fret about burning a hole in your dressing table either.
 Now with 25 per cent off, it’s the perfect time to upgrade your hair arsenal.